gggliuye/VIO/docs/PGM.rst

     B(p,q) = exp(- \frac{ (I_{p} -I_{q})^{2} } { 2 \sigma^{2} })

 The build of the graph can be seen in "example/cut.cc" file.

+**Algorithm**:

+1. Build the model, assign the nodes and the edges.
+2. Find min cut.

 Result
 ~~~~~~~~~~~~~~~~~~~~~~~~~